Glacial Lake Missoula

-The periodic rupturing of the ice dam resulted in the Missoula Floods - cataclysmic floods that swept across eastern Washington and down the Columbia River Gorge approximately 40 times during a 2,000 year period.
+The periodic rupturing of the ice dam resulted in the Missoula Floods - a series of cataclysmic glacial lake outburst floods (GLOFs) that swept periodically across the area that would become Eastern Washington, northern Idaho and northern Oregon, and down the Columbia River Gorge approximately 40 times during a 2,000-year period at the end of the last ice age.
 The cumulative effect of the floods was to excavate 210 km3 of loess, sediment and basalt from the channeled scablands of eastern Washington and to transport it downstream.
 These floods are noteworthy for producing canyons and other large geologic features through cataclysms rather than through more typical gradual processes.

 In addition, Middle and Early Pleistocene Missoula flood deposits have been documented to comprise parts of the glaciofluvial deposits, informally known as the Hanford formation that are found in parts of the Othello Channels, Columbia River Gorge, Channeled Scabland, Quincy Basin, Pasco Basin, and the Walla Walla Valley.
 The age of these deposits is demonstrated by the presence of multiple interglacial calcretes interbedded in these glaciofluvial deposits, sequences of sediments with normal and reverse magnetostratigraphy, optically stimulated luminescence dating, and unconformity truncated clastic dikes.
 Based upon these criteria, Quaternary geologists estimated that the oldest of the Pleistocene Missoula floods happened before 1.5 million years ago.
 The older Pleistocene glaciofluvial deposits within the Hanford formation are fragmentary in nature because they have been repeatedly eroded and largely removed by subsequent Missoula floods.
 Because of the fragmentary nature of older glaciofluvial deposits, the exact number of older Missoula floods, which are known as Ancient Cataclysmic Floods, that occurred during the Pleistocene cannot be estimated with any confidence.
 Although Lake Missoula likely was the source of many of the Ancient Cataclysmic Floods, the fragmentary nature of the older deposits within the Hanford formation makes precise determination of the precise origin of the floods that deposited them very difficult.

 Geology

 Ice dam on the Clark Fork River

 The Cordilleran ice sheet originating in British Columbia expanded out of the mountains and southward.
 A tongue of ice pushed down the Purcell Valley or Purcell Trench, reaching south beyond Lake Pend Oreille.
 This Purcell Lobe blocked the natural outlet of the Clark Fork River.
 Including its tributaries, Clark Fork represented western Montana's most important river system.
-The ice mass that effectively dammed Clark Fork was about 2000 ft deep and extended for at least 10 miles; some say it extended as much as 30 miles.
+The ice mass that effectively dammed Clark Fork was about 2000 ft deep and extended between 10 and 30 mi.
 The ice dam reached east up the Clark's Fork to Cabinet, Montana, and southward around the mountain to Bayview, Idaho on the south tip of Lake Pend Oreille in Farragut State Park.
-Here, the ice sheet stood over 2000 ft and 25 mi south of Lake Missoula.
+Here, the ice sheet stood over 2000 ft tall and 25 mi south of Lake Missoula.